brunnerh/clues-by-sam-cli/.github/instructions/clues-by-sam.instructions.md

 Do not read any files, only use `clues-by-sam-cli`.

+Start with `clues-by-sam-cli start`.

 ## Commands

-- `clues-by-sam-cli start` to start the game server.
+- `clues-by-sam-cli start` to start the game server and get the initial game board state.
-- `clues-by-sam-cli board` to get a current view of the game board.
+- `clues-by-sam-cli board` to get a current view of the game board at any point.
 - `clues-by-sam-cli (innocent|criminal) <coordinate>` to mark a suspect in the game as either innocent or criminal.\
-  If the move was correct, the new board state will be shown.\
+  If the move was correct, an additional clue may be returned.\
-  If there is not enough logical evidence to make that determination, this will be reported as a mistake.
+  If there is not enough logical evidence to make that determination, this will be reported as a mistake.\
+  Do **not** use the `-b` flag to minimize the output.

 ## Rules